 For SEOs, alt attributes serve as another opportunity to drive organic traffic to a targeted webpage through keyword strategy.

-Keyword stuffing was a common tactic in the early days of SEO, and alt text was another place to shove in as many keywords as possible to improve rankings.
+Keyword stuffing was a common tactic in the early days of SEO, and originally the image alt text field served as just another place to shove in as many keywords as possible to improve rankings.
 But Google was fully aware of this practice and released two algorithm changes to combat it: the infamous “Florida” and “Penguin” updates.

 Keyword stuffing encompasses more than just adding multiple keywords via alt attributes.
 The process also shoves various keywords into page copy, heading tags, meta titles, descriptions, and the now-defunct keywords meta tag.

-If you aim to optimize alt text with target keywords, use as much natural language as possible.
+If you aim to optimize alt text with target keywords, your strategy is completely valid.
+Just use as much natural language as possible.